bradchristie/taminations-flutter/assets/c3a/interlocked_extend.md

 # Interlocked Extend

-From a 1/4 Line only: In one smooth motion, As Couples Extend and each line Slither.
+From a 1/4 Line only: In one smooth motion,
+As Couples Extend and each Line Slither.
 Ends in Parallel Waves.

 >